gpbl/react-day-picker/website/docs/api/functions/usemodifiers.md

 ▸ **useModifiers**(`date`: Date): [*ModifierStatus*](../types/modifierstatus.md)

-Return the status for the modifiers given the specified date
+Return the status for the modifiers given the specified date.

 #### Parameters: